Token Reduction Should Go Beyond Efficiency in Generative Models -- From Vision, Language to Multimodality: Related Work

 \subsection{Token Reduction in Language Models}

 Token reduction strategies in language modeling have evolved from early optimizations for BERT~\cite{huang2022pyramid,kim2020length,kim2022learned,kim2023leap,ye2021tr} to techniques specifically designed for LLMs.
 PoWER-BERT~\cite{goyal2020power} introduces progressive word-vector elimination by removing redundant token representations based on self-attention dynamics, improving inference efficiency.
 Learned token pruning~\cite{kim2022learned} extends this approach by learning attention-based thresholds to adaptively prune uninformative tokens, thereby reducing computational costs while preserving model performance.
 In LLMs, token reduction must account for the constraints of autoregressive decoding across diverse downstream tasks.
 Dynamic pooling methods~\cite{anagnostidis2023dynamic,tao2025saliency} adjust token representations on the fly during inference to reduce redundancy.
 Prompt compression techniques~\cite{fu2024lazyllm,ge2023context,jiang2023llmlingua} aim to reduce computational overhead by compressing the input prompt before generation.
 Selective decoding approaches~\cite{fu2024lazyllm,wingate2022prompt} reduce per-step inference costs by computing key-value pairs only for tokens critical to predicting the next token.
-In multi-agent systems, S$^2$-MAD~\cite{zeng2025s} proposes a sparsification mechanism that limits unnecessary token exchanges between agents, reducing communication costs and improving the efficiency of collaborative reasoning.
+In multi-agent systems, recent works increasingly view token reduction as a system-level mechanism for managing memory, communication, tool observations, and long-horizon interaction traces~\cite{zeng2025s,kang2025acon,zou2025latent,agentslimming2026,feng2026agentocr}.
+For example, S$^2$-MAD~\cite{zeng2025s} proposes a sparsification mechanism that limits unnecessary token exchanges between agents, reducing communication costs and improving the efficiency of collaborative reasoning.